How much does it cost to build a Face Filter App?

-Banuba SDK allows users to create virtual face masks, custom 3D avatars, perform background separation using the data received by both front and rear cameras.
+Banuba SDK allows users to create custom AR filters, custom 3D avatars, perform background separation using the data received by both front and rear cameras.
 This is something the Apple's Arkit doesn't offer.

 In addition to that, the Banuba SDK's code can be adapted to the face filter apps running on both iOS and Android as well as Windows and Mac operating systems.
 It also supports the stripped-down Android devices running on Android One and can adopt its effect on the device's technological capabilities.